Rocky Mountaineer GoldLeaf Service

 An exception is the Rocky Mountaineer stopover destinations.
 The hotels in Kamloops and Quesnel are moderate two and three-star properties.
 Rocky Mountaineer directly assigns accommodation in these locations to guests.

-The hotels included with the GoldLeaf Service are premium accommodations that Rocky Mountaineer arranges as part of the travel experience.
-Each overnight stay is carefully selected to provide comfort, convenience, and quality service that matches the luxury of the train journey.
+The hotels included with the GoldLeaf Service are comfortable accommodations in mid-point destinations, such as Kamloops, Quesnel and Whistler.
+Each overnight stay is carefully selected to provide comfort, convenience, and quality service.
 Guests receive luggage handling service between train and hotel.
 Checked luggage is transported to the partner hotels at locations such as Kamloops or Quesnel (mid‑route) and final destinations such as Banff or Jasper, according to the chosen itinerary.

 GoldLeaf packages feature partner hotels such as the Fairmont Banff Springs and Fairmont Jasper Park Lodge, among others, with specific hotel listings confirmed at the time of booking.
 The properties are among the best railroad hotels in Canada, known for their elegant settings, scenic surroundings, and outstanding hospitality.
 Hotel standards vary by package level and room category, in all cases, luggage transfers and on‑ground coordination are included as part of the service.

 What our customers say about the Rocky Mountaineer GoldLeaf Service reflects the unforgettable experiences shared by travellers who have journeyed through the Canadian Rockies in style and comfort.
 Passengers praise the panoramic dome views, gourmet meals, and attentive service that make every moment memorable.
-Every story highlights the scenery and the warmth and professionalism that define the GoldLeaf experience from departure to destination.
+Every story highlights the scenery and the friendly hospitality that define the Rocky Mountaineer GoldLeaf experience.

 Book your train journey in Canada with Canadian Train Vacations for the reasons listed below.